dhruv-bhoir-ai/fake-review-detection/README.md

 ## 📊 Dataset

-The model was trained on an e-commerce product review dataset containing fake and genuine reviews.
+The model was trained on an e-commerce product review dataset containing both genuine and fake reviews.
+Reviews were preprocessed using NLP techniques and transformed using TF-IDF vectorization before training the machine learning model.

 ---